 If macaroni penguins are flashy, rockhopper penguins are too — BUT, in a more subdued way since their crests or eyebrow markings are less striking but are still spiky and bright yellow that extend all the way to the crown of their heads.

 As for their name, this came about because they typically hop around their rocky environment.
 You won’t find them in Antarctica itself but they are found in the northern Antarctic islands.

-Where to find them: Falkland Islands and sub-Antarctic islands
+Where to find them: the Falkland Islands and sub-Antarctic islands.

 These are named after the famous Portuguese explorer, Ferdinand Magellan, who first spotted them in 1520.
-You won’t find these cute penguins in Antarctica as they’re mainly a South American penguin as they breed in coastal Argentina, Chile and the Falkland Islands — however, since your Antarctica trip may stop by the Falkland Islands, they’re worth mentioning here!
+You won’t find these cute penguins in Antarctica as they’re mainly a South American penguin that breed in coastal Argentina, Chile, and the Falkland Islands — however, since your Antarctica trip may stop by the Falkland Islands, they’re worth mentioning here!

 In the Antarctic summer, there are various types of whales who go around to feed on the nutrient-rich waters and there are about 15 whale species that can be found there.
 Sure enough, spotting them from your ship or from a zodiac boat is one of the most exciting experiences you can have in an Antarctic expedition!